nxllxvxxd/JMVBD/README.md

 # **Jellyfin Backdrop Downloader**
-A collection of Python scripts in order to automate the downloading and conversion (if you so choose) of backdrops for movies using the TMDB api, Python, ffmpeg and yt-dlp
+A Python script in order to automate the downloading and conversion (if you so choose) of backdrops for movies using the TMDB api, Python, ffmpeg and yt-dlp

 ## REQUIREMENTS
 1. Python 3.11